rks101/egnet/README.md

 Keyboard interrupt received, exiting.

 ```
-The webserver started above can be opened in a web browser: http://0.0.0.0:8000/
+The web server started above can be opened in a web browser: http://0.0.0.0:8000/
 This page can be opened before you close the server using Ctrl+C.

 ----

 ## Get files using wget

-You can download files or documentation with large number of files using **wget**.
+You can download files or documentation with a large number of files using **wget**.
 This is very much like your own web-doc-ripper!

 ```
 wget --mirror --convert-links --adjust-extension --page-requisites --no-parent https://developer.android.com/reference/packages